tmchilvers/Data-Structures-Study-Guide/StudyGuide.md

 # Linked List/ Double Linked List
 A _concrete_ data structure type
+A _Double-Ended_ Linked List allows insertion at the tail
 ### Benefits
 * Lists are _dyanamic_
 * can grow and shrink during run time